Brand Reveals Strategy - Martin Rowlatt / The Impact Business - Strategic Reframing for Complex Enterprises

 Narrative Development

-Translating business transformation into compelling narratives that drive organisational change.
+Creating the narrative glue that translates business transformation imperatives into sticky narratives that drive organisational change.

 Brand Architecture